-Now, tonight again, we wanna just kind of have a time of question and answer relative to Grace Church.
-As we did last time, we’d like you to sort of devote your questions to the subject of the church, its life, its ministries, its history, its theology or philosophy or any dimensions of ministry or anything that’s of interest to you about our church fellowship.
-And we wanna be very vulnerable about that.
-We want you to feel like there are things that you can’t ask.
+Now tonight, again, we want to just kind of have a time of question and answer relative to Grace Church.
+As we did last time, we’d like you to sort of devote your questions to the subject of the church, its life, its ministries, its history, its theology or philosophy, or any dimensions of ministry, or anything that’s of interest to you about our church fellowship.
+And we want to be very vulnerable about that; don’t want you to feel like there are things that you can’t ask.

 AUDIENCE: Good evening, John.

 JOHN: Hi, Fred.

 AUDIENCE: Just for our information, about how much of our income goes to our missionary program; do you know?
 Maybe 20 percent, or?

 JOHN: Yeah.
 You won’t believe this, but it all depends on how you define that.
 We would classify approximately 50 percent of all of our church income as in the category of outreach.
 That is, it extends beyond this church.
 It’s that high.
 Now, that encompasses our cross-cultural missions work all around the world.
 That involves our radio ministry, which is definitely in the category of outreach, and may be, in some terms, the most effective outreach we have, because it is a direct representation of our teaching ministry here.